-The problem with premature optimization
+The dangers of premature optimization

-- The premature optimization serves as a way for them to fantasize about the future.
-For example, someone who wants to start a new hobby, such as rock climbing or guitar playing, might spend hours picking out advanced gear and planning a future course of action before they even start training, because doing this is fun, and is easier than actually getting started.
+- It lets them focus on things that are relatively easy for them to handle.
+For example, if someone wants to start a new hobby, such as rock climbing or guitar playing, then they might look at expensive gear and outline a long-term training plan before they even start the hobby, because doing this is easier, more fun, and less scary than actually getting started.